ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ICoverageResolutionArea.rst

 ICoverageResolutionArea
 =======================

-.. py:class:: ICoverageResolutionArea
+.. py:class:: ansys.stk.core.stkobjects.ICoverageResolutionArea

    ICoverageResolution

    Area: Define the location of grid coordinates by using the specified area to determine a latitude/longitude spacing scheme at the equator.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ICoverageResolutionArea

 Overview
 --------